Man's Best Friend (album): Commercial performance

-Man’s Best Friend topped album charts in over ten countries and broke the record for the most streams in a day by a female artist in 2025 on Spotify.
+Man’s Best Friend topped album charts in over ten countries and broke the record for the most streams in a day by a female artist in 2025 on Spotify at the time.
 The album debuted at number one on the Billboard 200 chart, becoming her second album to achieve this in the United States.
 Within its first tracking week, it moved over 366,000 album equivalent units, of which 224,000 were pure sales.
 It logged the highest sales and streaming figures for a female artist in 2025, and third overall.
 With more than 184 million on-demand streams, Man's Best Friend marked a career best for Carpenter.
-On November 13, 2025, Man's Best Friend was certified as platinum by the Recording Industry Association of America (RIAA) after surpassing 1,000,000 units sold.
+On November 13, 2025, Man's Best Friend was certified Platinum by the Recording Industry Association of America (RIAA) after surpassing 1,000,000 units sold.

 In the United Kingdom, Carpenter garnered the biggest album debut by an international artist in 2025, with Man’s Best Friend selling over 85,500 units.
 On the French Albums Chart, Man's Best Friend debuted at number one and sold nearly 15,000 units in the issue of September 5, 2025, becoming her second album to achieve this and her biggest sales number the first week since its predecessor, Short n' Sweet (2024), which sold 10,354 units in its first week of release.